Set-OutlookSignatures/Set-OutlookSignatures/docs/README.md

 If the relative path set in the registry would be a valid path but does not exist, the script creates it.
 # 4. Mailboxes
-The script only considers primary mailboxes, these are mailboxes added as separate accounts.
+The script only considers primary mailboxes per default, these are mailboxes added as separate accounts.

 This is the same way Outlook handles mailboxes from a signature perspective: Outlook can not handle signatures for non-primary mailboxes (added via "Open these additional mailboxes").

+Setting the parameter '`SignaturesForAutomappedAndAdditionalMailboxes`' to '`true`' allows the script to detect automapped and additional mailboxes.
+Signatures can be deployed for these types of mailboxes, but they can not be set as default signatures due to technical restrictions in Outlook.

 The script is created for Exchange environments.
 Non-Exchange mailboxes can not have OOF messages or group signatures, but common and mailbox specific signatures.
 # 5. Group membership